Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/virtualmachines_slides.md

 ## Summary

-- Encapsulated environment that emulates a computer
+- Isolated environment that emulates a computer
-- Type 1 and 2 Hypervisors
+- Differnt types of Hypervisors (bare-metal or running on OS)
 - Run additional OSes on your machine
-- Portable VMs
+- VMs are portable
 - Keep security in mind

 **Note**: Do not (only) use VMs for packaging of your software.
 Not everyone can run/use them.